Nautilus

 Other Relic Options

 Players disagree about Nautilus's signature relic.
-Some consider it useful for granting him the Sea Monster subtype and accelerating Toss, while others argue it is a trap because it is too slow and conflicts with his inherent cost-reduction mechanics.
+Some consider it useful for accelerating the Deep condition and granting him the Sea Monster subtype.
+However, it is often considered a trap because Nautilus is typically already Deep by the time he is played, making the raw stats redundant and conflicting with cost-reduction mechanics.

-A strong defensive option to protect Nautilus from stuns, frostbites, and recalls, which are major threats to his game plan.
+An excellent defensive choice to protect Nautilus from removal, stuns, frostbite, and recall effects, which are major threats to his strategy.

 Constellation